How to Find Us

 - Registered Blue Badge Holders (although the permit is free, you will still need to apply)

-- Students registered on the Sports Centre’s Elite Athlete Programme
+- Students registered on the Sports Centre’s Talented Athlete Programme

 - Students with principal caring responsibilities ie parent of a child in pre-school childcare or in primary school and/or registered carer for a partner or relative